 ABX464 is an oral, first-in-class, small molecule that has demonstrated safety and profound anti-inflammatory activity in preclinical trials and in a completed Phase 2a proof-of-concept study to treat lesions in ulcerative colitis.

-When evaluated in a Phase 2a Proof-of-Concept study, ABX464-101, ABX464 demonstrated both safety and statistically significant efficacy based on both clinical and endoscopic endpoints with 3.2-fold improvement in clinical remission rate and 4.5-fold in mucosal healing compared to placebo.
+When evaluated in a Phase 2a Proof-of-Concept study, ABX464-101, ABX464 demonstrated both safety and statistically significant efficacy based on both clinical and endoscopic endpoints with 35% of the patients achieving a clinical remission (placebo: 11%) and 50% of patients achieving mucosal healing (placebo: 11%), (p=0.034)

 In the Clinic

 ABX464 has completed a Phase 2a proof-of-concept study, ABX464-101, aimed at evaluating the safety and efficacy of ABX464 50 mg given once daily versus placebo for two months in subjects with moderate-to-severe active ulcerative colitis (UC) who have failed or are intolerant to immunomodulators, anti-TNFα, vedolizumab and/or corticosteroids.
 This study revealed a statistically significant difference in mucosal healing, a hallmark of successful treatment, between ABX464 and placebo (50% vs. 11%), and also demonstrated a rapid onset of action for ABX464.